Optimal Bayesian design for model discrimination via classification: The Classification Approach

+The final estimate of the expected 0--1 loss is then obtained by averaging over the $L$ expected loss estimates:

+In our examples, we always perform stratified sampling of the fold indicators.
+That is, first we divide the total sample $\training$ into $m$ subsamples according to the model indicators.
+Then we randomly split the subsample for each model into $L$ equal-sized folds.
+Finally, we combine all the subsample folds with the same fold indicator $i$ across all model subsets into fold $\training^i$.
+In this way, we guarantee that the model proportions are the same in all folds.

+An alternative to cross-validation would be to generate an independent test or validation sample and evaluate the expected loss function on that sample.
+Depending on how cheap it is to simulate the data and how expensive it is to run the classifier, this approach might be preferable to cross-validation.
+In our examples, we only report the results for cross-validation since both approaches are qualitatively very similar.

-Larger values of $J$ and $J_*$ allow for a more accurate estimate of the misclassification error rate, and therefore lead to a less noisy objective function to optimise over, although the time to estimate the error rate increases.
-However, for intractable likelihood models the sample sizes $J$ and $J_*$ needed for the classification approach to obtain a reasonably precise approximation of the expected loss function are several orders of magnitude less than the sample sizes required for ABC \citep{Pudlo2016}.
+Larger values of $J$ allow for a more accurate estimate of the misclassification error rate, and therefore lead to a less noisy objective function to optimise over, although the time to estimate the error rate increases.
+However, for intractable likelihood models the sample size $J$ needed for the classification approach to obtain a reasonably precise approximation of the expected loss function is several orders of magnitude less than the sample size required for ABC \citep{Pudlo2016}.
 Moreover, for many other models the classification approach may be more time-efficient than estimating $p(m|\vecty,\vectd)$ in a conventional way.

-If the classification method has a built-in mechanism to correct for overfitting or there is only moderate overfitting, one may avoid generating the test sample $\training$ and use the training sample $\training_*$ instead of $\training$ in Equation~(\ref{eq:MER_est2}).
-Even if overfitting is present and the misclassification error rates for all the designs are therefore underestimated, there will be no effect on the optimal design if the ranking of the designs is not affected.

-Many classification methods also provide estimates of the posterior model probabilities, $\hat{p}_C(m|\vecty,\vectd,\training_*)$, which can be used to estimate the expected multinomial deviance loss~(\ref{eq:eMDL2}) in a similar way as the misclassification error rate is estimated by Equation~(\ref{eq:MER_est2}).
+Many classification methods also provide estimates of the posterior model probabilities, $\hat{p}_C(m|\vecty,\vectd,\training)$, which can be used to estimate the expected multinomial deviance loss~(\ref{eq:eMDL2}) in a similar way as the misclassification error rate is estimated by Equations~(\ref{eq:MER_est2_comp}) and (\ref{eq:MER_est2}).
 However, the estimates for the posterior model probabilities provided by many computationally efficient methods such as classification trees or linear discriminant analysis are rather crude, noisy and biased \citep[see, e.g.,][]{Breiman1984,Hastie2009}.